Here are some important things you should know first:

-- the maximum payment holiday you’re allowed is 6 months in total, but that 3 months is the most you can take at any one time
+The maximum payment holiday you’re allowed is 6 months in total, but 3 months is the most you can take at any one time.

-- from 1 April 2021, you can only apply for another payment holiday if it’ll follow on from a previous one (so you can't have made a contractual payment during this time and must have taken less than the 6 months maximum total)
+Since 1 April 2021, you've only been able to apply for another payment holiday if it follows on from a previous one.
+You can't have made a contractual payment during this time and must have taken less than the 6 months maximum total.

-Who can I speak with to get independent advice?
+Who can I speak to for independent advice?

 You can find independent advice from:

-If you're able to afford payments of any amount during your payment holiday, we strongly encourage you to make these as the impact on the amount of interest accruing on your balance, as well as the amount of your future monthly payments and the total cost of borrowing, could be lessened.
+If you can afford payments of any amount during your payment holiday, we strongly encourage you to do so.
+These payments could reduce the amount of interest accruing on your balance, as well as the amount of your future monthly payments and the total cost of borrowing.